Taco Turkey Burgers

 - Ground Turkey: Using ground turkey is a great way to make these into healthy hamburgers!
 You could also switch out the ground turkey for ground beef or ground chicken if desired.

 - Taco Seasoning: This is a great way to season the taco burgers so it tastes just like tacos!
 Use mild or medium depending on your spice preference.
+I have an easy and delicious homemade taco seasoning recipe you can use too!

 - Black Beans: Adding black beans to the turkey burger recipe also adds a bit more taco flavor and texture to the taco burgers.
 Plus, it’s a great added color and added nutritional value!